Flagg leads No. 2 Duke against North Carolina after 28-point game

 Chapel Hill, North Carolina; Saturday, 6:30 p.m.
 EST

-BOTTOM LINE: No. 2 Duke takes on North Carolina after Cooper Flagg scored 28 points in Duke’s 93-60 win against the Wake Forest Demon Deacons.
+BOTTOM LINE: No. 2 Duke plays North Carolina after Cooper Flagg scored 28 points in Duke’s 93-60 victory over the Wake Forest Demon Deacons.

 The Tar Heels have gone 12-2 in home games.
-North Carolina averages 10.7 turnovers per game and is 7-3 when it has fewer turnovers than its opponents.
+North Carolina has a 6-4 record in one-possession games.

-The Blue Devils are 18-1 against conference opponents.
-Duke leads the ACC with 17.2 assists.
-Flagg leads the Blue Devils with 4.2.
+The Blue Devils have gone 18-1 against ACC opponents.
+Duke averages 83.5 points while outscoring opponents by 22.4 points per game.

-North Carolina scores 82.1 points, 21.0 more per game than the 61.1 Duke gives up.
-Duke has shot at a 48.9% rate from the field this season, 5.6 percentage points higher than the 43.3% shooting opponents of North Carolina have averaged.
+North Carolina averages 7.8 made 3-pointers per game, 1.2 more made shots than the 6.6 per game Duke allows.
+Duke has shot at a 48.9% clip from the field this season, 5.6 percentage points greater than the 43.3% shooting opponents of North Carolina have averaged.

-TOP PERFORMERS: RJ Davis is averaging 17.2 points and 3.8 assists for the Tar Heels.
+TOP PERFORMERS: RJ Davis is shooting 40.3% and averaging 17.2 points for the Tar Heels.
 Ian Jackson is averaging 1.9 made 3-pointers over the last 10 games.

-Flagg is scoring 19.6 points per game and averaging 7.6 rebounds for the Blue Devils.
-Kon Knueppel is averaging 14.6 points and 4.3 rebounds over the last 10 games.
+Flagg is averaging 19.6 points, 7.6 rebounds, 4.2 assists and 1.6 steals for the Blue Devils.
+Kon Knueppel is averaging 14.6 points over the past 10 games.

 LAST 10 GAMES: Tar Heels: 7-3, averaging 81.2 points, 31.5 rebounds, 15.9 assists, 4.6 steals and 3.3 blocks per game while shooting 51.2% from the field.
 Their opponents have averaged 74.9 points per game.